codingwolf-at/copy-jwt/README.md

 ## Installation

 1. Download the `Copy Token` folder.
-2. Open Chrome and navigate to `chrome://extensions/`.
+2. Open Chrome and navigate to `chrome://extensions/`. (or any other chromium browser)
 3. Enable "Developer mode" in the top-right corner.
 4. Click "Load unpacked" and select the `Copy Token` folder.